JavaScript / TypeScript SDK

 targetingDataCleanupInterval (optional) | number | interval in minutes for cleaning up targeting data, minimum value is 1 minute | undefined (no cleanup will be performed) |

-domain (optional) | string | domain that the cookie belongs to.
+domain (optional) | string | domain to which the cookie belongs.
 Deprecated, use cookieDomain instead | undefined |

-cookieDomain (optional) | string | domain that the cookie belongs to. | undefined |
+cookieDomain (optional) | string | domain to which the cookie belongs. | undefined |

-networkDomain (optional) | string | custom domain the SDKs uses for all outgoing network requests, commonly used for proxying.
+networkDomain (optional) | string | custom domain the SDKs uses for all outgoing network requests.
+Commonly used for proxying.
 The format is second_level_domain.top_level_domain (for example, example.com ).
-If an invalid format is specified, the SDK uses the default Kameleoon value | undefined |
+If an invalid format is specified, the SDK uses the default Kameleoon value. | undefined |

-trackingInterval (optional) | number | Specifies the interval for tracking requests, in milliseconds.
-All visitors who were evaluated for any feature flag or had associated data will be included in this tracking request, which is performed once per interval.
+trackingInterval (optional) | number | Specifies the interval for tracking requests in milliseconds.
+All visitors who were evaluated for any feature flag or had associated data are included in this tracking request, which is performed once per interval.
 The minimum value is 100 ms and the maximum value is 1_000 ms | 1_000 (1 second) |

 The domain